keeltrace/qlcplus-wiki/Home.md

 Here you can find information about translating and compiling QLC+ on several platforms.

 ## HOWTO translate QLC+
-At the moment, QLC+ is translated in german, spanish, italian, finnish and french.
+At the moment, QLC+ is translated in german, spanish, italian, finnish and french.<br>

 If your langiage is not supported, please contact the developers and request the addition of it.